Sanskrit level 2 module 1

 When I've finished, what course can I do next?

-You can enrol for module 2, in which you will expand your vocabulary, learn how to use pronouns and other grammatical forms such as the gerund, the past and future tense, and be able to read prose passages appropriate to this level.
+You can enrol for module 2, in which you will expand your vocabulary dramatically, learn complex grammatical forms, the past and future tense, the passive voice, and be able to read prose passages appropriate to this level.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.